intelligence-csd-auth-gr/Instance-Based-ZSL/README.md

 ### on-the-fly baseline

-- **NN_baseline proprocess.py** 🠊 Create the appropriate .pickle files per examined input .pickle (batch) where each instance corresponds to one dictionary structure:
+- **NN_baseline proprocess.py** 🠊 Create the appropriate .pickle files per examined input .pickle (batch) where each instance corresponds to one dictionary structure (dictA):
-1. keys -> instanceX, value: dictionary structure (dictX)
+* dictA: keys -> instanceX, value: dictionary structure (dictX)
-2. dictX: keys -> investigated labels, value: i) the Manhattan distance (~1.5GB) or ii) the corresponding cosine similarity (~2.3 GB) from the bioBERT embedding of each instance's sentence
+* dictX: keys -> investigated labels, value: i) the Manhattan distance (~1.5GB) or ii) the corresponding cosine similarity (~2.3 GB) from the bioBERT embedding of each instance's sentence

 ## Process: